jpype-project/jpype/doc/userguide.rst

 a quick method to pull in a specific set of classes.
 Wild cards are accepted as the end of the path to include all jars in a given directory.

+One should note that the class path can only be set prior starting the JVM.
+Calls to set the class path after the JVM is started are silently ignored.
+If a jar must be loaded after the JVM is started, it may be loaded using ``java.net.URLClassLoader``.
+Classes loaded using a URLClassloader are not visiable to JPype imports nor to JPackage.

 String conversions
 ------------------